lucasbretana/2019.1-CG/notes/1_GraphicPipeline.md

 - those scanner uses the highest resolution possible

 - LOD: Level Of Details, how accurate the representation will be
-  * differents LODs can be used to distant objects
+  * different LODs can be used to distant objects
 - distant objects use coarse LODs

 - there is a Error x Size correlation with the resolution of the objects

-- a few techniquies to change the image resolution can be used
+- a few techniques to change the image resolution can be used
   * when creating/deleting a vertex the other can slowly converge to fill that or do it instantly

 ##### Vertex Removal